The Council provides a weekly WEEE (Waste Electrical and Electronic Equipment) collection scheme.

 - DVD/CD Players, radios, MP3 players and remote controls

 - Small electrical DIY tools such as drills and electric screwdrivers

 Items should still have the cables attached and all batteries removed.

 How are items collected?

-Please leave any items for collection in a carrier bag by your wheeled bin on either of your collection days.
+Please leave any items for collection in a carrier bag by your wheeled bin on either your refuse or refuse collection day.
 These items will be loaded into a cage fitted to the regular collection vehicles.

 How large can the items placed out for collection be?